wordswords/dotfiles/README.md

 # Features

-My setup with custom settings for bash, zsh and vim.
+My setup with custom settings for bash, zsh osx and vim, with some extra ~/bin helper scripts for good measure.

 ## Vim: